CoSN Alabama Leaders (CALL)

 The Tennessee Educational Technology Association was formed in 1993 by educators who saw a need for a focus on educational technology from the three grand divisions of East, Middle, and West Tennessee.
 TETA created Chapters in those regions, ETETA (East), MTETA (Middle), & WTETA (West) to build the statewide organization.
 TETA strives to provide an environment in which educational technology professionals can share and exchange ideas, materials, and procedures while promoting professional standards in the field of educational technology and communicating current research relating to educational technology.
 TETA became a CoSN State Chapter in 2012.

-Texas Educational Technology Leaders (Formerly the Texas K-12 CTO Council)
+Texas Educational Technology Leaders

 The Texas K-12 CTO Council, a self-standing organization created by CTOs in the state of Texas in 2003, was CoSN’s first chapter.
 It was officially incorporated as a non-profit in August 2005.
 Their petition to the CoSN Board launched the process of creating state chapters.
 Its purpose is to assist Texas K-12 School districts in understanding how to plan for the use and successful implementation of information technology in Texas schools and advocate for districts’ technology needs to improve student learning.
 The organization officially rebranded in July 2021 and change the name to Texas Education Technology Leaders.
 The purpose, mission and vision remain the same.